 I don’t either, I live in an apartment and consider it too temporary to set up a system.
-I collect my compost in paper bags (recycled) and keep it in my fridge and make monthly trips to drop off.
+I collect my compost in paper bags (recycled) and keep it in my fridge and make monthly trips to drop it off.

-- There are full cycle compostable options- if you are settled long term, I suggest this outdoor tumbling one on Amazon.
+- There are full-cycle compostable options- if you are settled long term, I suggest this outdoor tumbling one on Amazon.

 - Otherwise, you can find a drop off location or pay for a bi-weekly or monthly pickup.
 I have found this option in 2 states: MD and TN.
 Sometimes it requires a few calls.

-- In MD it was in another county at an outdoor drop off.
-Then I found a closer option: both the local grocery Co-Op and also MOM’s Organic market allowed me to drop off my compost.
+- In MD it was in another county at an outdoor drop-off.
+Then I found a closer option: both the local grocery Co-Op and also MOM’s Organic market allowed me to drop-off my compost.

 - Now in TN, I take my compost to a community garden organization and they compost it to create organic soil for their gardens that enrich the food they feed to the community.